-The lack of opportunity for rural students for gainful employment and further education, coupled with the island's dearth of skilled labor, led to the development of our award-winning community outreach program - Jetwing Youth Development Project.
+The inability of the rural youth from economically disadvantaged backgrounds to access further education and gainful employment, coupled with the island's dearth of skilled labor in hospitality, led to the development of our award-winning community outreach program - Jetwing Youth Development Project.
 Essentially a comprehensive, free-of-charge course in hospitality and English, JYDP equips school-leavers with the potential for employment within the hospitality industry.